CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 tasks for phase 2 (adhering our code to clean architecture), we had an opportunity to add a functionality to our program for the benefit or users.
 We decided to implement the 'Undo' functionality using the Momento Design Pattern.

+Moreover, considering the accessibility needs of the users, we introduced the 'high contrast' feature (similar to

 #### Composite Design Pattern